Chemical Engineering Dissertation Topics

 We can’t stress how important it is to develop a logical research topic; it is the basis of your entire research.
-There are several significant downfalls to getting your topic wrong; your supervisor may not be interested in working on it, the topic has no academic credit-ability, the research may not make logical sense, there is a possibility that the study is not viable.
+There are several significant downfalls to getting your topic wrong; your supervisor may not be interested in working on it, the topic has no academic creditability, the research may not make logical sense, and there is a possibility that the study is not viable.

-This impacts your time and efforts in writing your dissertation as you may end up in the cycle of rejection at the very initial stage of the dissertation.
+This impacts your time and efforts in writing your dissertation, as you may end up in the cycle of rejection at the very initial stage of the dissertation.
 That is why we recommend reviewing existing research to develop a topic, taking advice from your supervisor, and even asking for help in this particular stage of your dissertation.

-Therefore, it is recommended that when finalizing your dissertation topic, you read recently published literature in order to identify gaps in the research that you may help fill.
+Therefore, it is recommended that when finalising your dissertation topic, you read recently published literature to identify gaps in the research that you may help fill.

-Remember- dissertation topics need to be unique, solve an identified problem, be logical, and can also be practically implemented.
+Remember- dissertation topics need to be unique, solve an identified problem, be logical, and be practically implemented.
 Take a look at some of our sample chemical engineering dissertation topics to get an idea for your own dissertation.

 How to Structure your Chemical Engineering Dissertation

-References: This should be completed in accordance with your University’s requirements
+- References: This should be completed in accordance with your University’s requirements

 - Appendices: Any additional information, diagrams, and graphs used to complete the dissertation but not part of the dissertation should be included in the Appendices chapter.
 Essentially, the purpose is to expand the information/data.